Azure/blackbelt-aks-hackfest/labs/day1-labs/05-kubernetes-ui.md

     * Run ```az aks browse -n CLUSTER_NAME -g RGNAME```
     * This creates a local proxy to 127.0.0.1:8001
     * Open a web browser (e.g. Firefox) and point to: <http://127.0.0.1:8001/>
+    * If your AKS cluster uses RBAC, a ClusterRoleBinding must be created before you can correctly access the dashboard.
+By default, the Kubernetes dashboard is deployed with minimal read access and displays RBAC access errors.
+The Kubernetes dashboard does not currently support user-provided credentials to determine the level of access, rather it uses the roles granted to the service account.
+A cluster administrator can choose to grant additional access to the kubernetes-dashboard service account, however this can be a vector for privilege escalation.
+You can also integrate Azure Active Directory authentication to provide a more granular level of access.
+More information can be found at [RBAC Dashboard issue](https://docs.microsoft.com/en-us/azure/aks/kubernetes-dashboard#for-rbac-enabled-clusters).
+To fix the issue run ```kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard```

 ### Explore Kubernetes Dashboard